Zits (comics): Billy

-Guidance couselor
+Guidance counselor

-The guidance couselor at Jeremy's high school is a blond woman whose words and advice to Jeremy are often not heard because Jeremy's mind is lost in erotic fantasies about her, whenever he is in her presence.
+The guidance counselor at Jeremy's high school is a blond woman whose words and advice to Jeremy are often not heard because Jeremy's mind is lost in erotic fantasies about her, whenever he is in her presence.

 Recognition and future developments

 Zits runs in over 1,500 newspapers worldwide.
 Writer Jerry Scott received the National Cartoonists Society (NCS) Reuben Award in 2001.
-The strip itself has been translated into at least ten languages, including German, Chinese, Dutch, Spanish, Portuguese, Finnish, Norwegian, Swedish and Estonian."
+The strip itself has been translated into at least ten languages, including German, Chinese, Dutch, Spanish, Portuguese, Finnish, Norwegian, Swedish and Estonian.
 Additionally, both Scott and Jim Borgman received the NCS Award for Best Newspaper Comic Strip two years running, as well as the Max & Moritz Medal for Best International Comic.
-As of 2009, the creators portray Jeremy as a 16-year old, and say this will probably not change.
+As of 2009, the creators portray Jeremy as a 16-year-old, and say this will probably not change.
 Borgman comments that the strip is inexorably built around the humorous tension of Jeremy living under his parents' rules and that, without this tension, the strip would cease to be humorous.
 There is some disagreement among them, however, as to how deep the characters should develop.
 Borgman would like the series to tackle complicated issues such as AIDS, drugs, and premarital sex, while Scott prefers not to "see the 6 o'clock news...on the funny pages."